ProxayFox/ip_checker/README.md

 ```

 ## How to bulk search for IPs
-Seporate each ip with a space such like bellow to search for multiple IP
+Separate each ip with a space such like bellow to search for multiple IP
 <br>
 `Enter The IP/s :: 1.1.1.1 1.0.0.1 8.8.8.8`

 # Create New file called api_secrets.json with the following
 ```json